JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 It can create a new 'picture matrix' with lower dimensions than the original one and put its results in the new picture matrix.
 These results have a meaning of little lines in certain directions or the major colors detected.

-The layer 2 can 'scan' the 'new picture' with small 3x3 to look for small details like little figures or colors and produce values indicating what it found in the windows. ( note that this 3x3 window kind a checks a 9x9 window from the original input )
+The layer 2 can 'scan' the 'new picture' with small 3x3 windows to look for small details like little figures or colors and produce values indicating what it found in the windows. ( note that this 3x3 window kind a checks a 9x9 window from the original input )

 It can create a new 'picture matrix' with lower dimensions than its input and put its results in the new picture matrix.
 These results have a meaning of little figures or the major colors detected.